 With these things in mind let us consider selection in replicating molecules at the origin of life, where we expect no resource monopolisation from interactive competition and thus no ecological frequency-dependence.
-This implies a frequency-independent r-selection where the quality-quantity trade-off selects the minimum mass possible, and the two-fold costs of sexual reproduction selects asexual replication.
+This implies a frequency-independent r-selection where the quality-quantity trade-off selects the minimum mass possible, and the two-fold costs of sexual reproduction selects as exual replication.

 But biological evolution is not stuck at this minimum-sized asexual replicator because the selection increase in net energy for self-replication generates increased population dynamic growth with an increased abundance and more interference between individuals.
-This interference selects for competitive interactions and a resource gradient in favour of the larger-thanaverage individuals, and when the gradient-due to the selection increase in net energy, population growth, abundance, and competitive ability-becomes stronger than a proportional increase with mass, it outbalances the downward selection of the quality-quantity tradeoff and selects mass at the cost of the otherwise continued increase in the growth, abundance, and interference competition of the population (Witting 1997, 2008, 2017b).
-As illustrated by the outer loop in Fig. 2, the end-result is a density-frequency-dependent population dynamic feedback selection with an emergent selection attractor of interactive competition that reallocationselects the primary selected net energy from replication to mass.
-This attractor selects a competitive interaction fix-point where the resource gradient of intra-specific interference balances the quality-quantity trade-off, with the selected interference being invariant across a range of species selected for inter-specific variation in net energy and mass (Witting 1997).
+This interference selects for competitive interactions and an intra-specific resource gradient in favour of the competitively superior larger-than-average individuals.
+When this gradient-due to the selection increase in net energy, population growth, abundance, and competitive ability-becomes stronger than a proportional increase with mass, it outbalances the downward selection of the quality-quantity trade-off and selects mass at the cost of the otherwise continued increase in the growth, abundance, and interference competition of the population (Witting 1997, 2008, 2017b).
+The outer loop in Fig. 2 illustrates this, with the end-result being a densityfrequency-dependent population dynamic feedback selection with an emergent selection attractor of interactive competition that reallocation-selects the primary selected net energy from replication to mass.
+This attractor selects a competitive interaction fix-point where the resource gradient of intra-specific interactive competition balances the quality-quantity trade-off, with the selected level of interference being invariant across a range of species selected for inter-specific variation in net energy and mass (Witting 1997).